Looking for a warm place to go for winter sun? Agadir, Morocco, has it all: sun, sea and kilometers of fine sand.

 View through an old-style arch

 So this was the Medina, and the winter sun destination Agadir.
 Now you know what to expect if you decide to travel to this popular winter holiday destination.

 I will end this post with some winter sunsets.

 More about Morocco Travel

-- The inland city of Marrakech is even more popular tourist destination: The Top Things to Do in Marrakech
+- Take a tour to Marrakech: The Top Things to Do in Marrakech

-- The blue and white Essaouira is also worth a day trip from Agadir: Places to Visit in Essaouira, Morocco
+- Take a tour to Essaouira: Places to Visit in Essaouira, Morocco

-- Read about Moroccan goats that climb into trees: Morocco: Did I See Goats in Trees?
+- See Moroccan goats climb into trees: Morocco: Did I See Goats in Trees?